How Employers Can Support Migrant Workers in the UK

 3. Proving an Inclusive, Safe and Positive Environment

 Ultimately, what employers need to do is provide an inclusive, safe and positive environment for everyone they employ.
 This includes any and all migrant workers.
-Migrant workers face a lot of hardship and discrimination across the span of their lives, and we should all answer the moral duty to lessen and prevent this.
+Migrant workers in the UK face a lot of hardship and discrimination across the span of their lives.
+We all have the moral duty to lessen and prevent this.
 Everyone deserves to be safe and happy at work.

 The following are some ways in which you can ensure the right kind of environment is provided for your employees: